Welcome to today's edition of the Rush 24-7 podcast.

 Somebody has to be born to pay for all the government programs.

-Mark Stein in Farush, lots more ahead on open line Friday.
+Mark Stein in Farush, lots more ahead on Open Line Friday.

-Uh I don't I don't uh I don't think so.
+I don't think so.

-You never get the guy you want, and uh well you do occasionally, uh but even if you do, he turns out to have feed a clay.
+But even if you do, he turns out to have feed of clay.

-I mean, you that's just politics.
+I mean, that's just politics.

 If you're in the Messiah business, you should be voting for Barack Obama.

-I mean we uh we haven't yet reached that stage where they have the CNN I always love that point in the CNN presidential debates, where they then cross to a carefully finely calibrated demographically accurate selection of centrist independent voters who haven't made up their mind.
+I always love that point in the CNN presidential debates, where they then cross to a carefully finely calibrated, demographically accurate selection of centrist independent voters who haven't made up their mind.

 They're sufficiently interested in politics that they want to go on CNN and provide post-game analysis for the presidential debate.